everx-labs/TON-Surf-Localization/README-en.md

 Now, when you put the cursor in the string, its ID is displayed above the screen.
 ![alt text](images/screenshot-05.png)

 Every ID consists of keys separated with commas.
 Knowing the string ID you can search the localization file for keys and find the string you need.
+For example, the string ID **TON-Surf.setup.promoCards.faq.initial** consists of the following keys:
 ![alt text](images/screenshot-25.png)

 ## Commit changes